Patient-Reported Outcomes

 About the Project

-This project will include convening an expert panel, two commissioned white papers on the methodological issues, and a workshop to review the papers and Expert Panel’s recommendations.
+This project will include convening an expert panel, two commissioned white papers on the methodological issues, and two workshops to review the papers and identify recommendations regarding PRO-based performance measures.

-The workshop will bring together stakeholders needed to make PRO-based performance measures a reality, including researchers, clinicians, performance measure developers, and data collection/platform engineers.
-The purpose of the workshop is to:
+The workshops will bring together stakeholders needed to make PRO-based performance measures a reality, including researchers, clinicians, performance measure developers, and consumer and purchaser representatives.

 • identify and promote understanding of the key methodological issues that need to be addressed in developing and using PRO-based accountability measures and implications for applying NQF endorsement criteria;